ddev/ddev.com/src/content/blog/xdebug-debugging.md

 There is an extensive set of [troubleshooting instructions](https://ddev.readthedocs.io/en/stable/users/debugging-profiling/step-debugging/#troubleshooting-xdebug) in the DDEV docs, but remember that for most people there are most-common reasons for trouble:

 1. Your website is not executing the code where you have the breakpoint set, so it doesn't stop at your breakpoint.
-(Avoid this one by telling your IDE to stop at the first line no matter what, or by settings a breakpoint at the first line of your index.php.)
+(Avoid this one by telling your IDE to stop at the first line no matter what, or by settings a breakpoint at the first line of your `index.php`.)
 2. You do not have your IDE set up to map your code to the code in the container successfully.
 Your `index.php` path on the workstation host should map to the path inside the container (often something like `/var/www/html/web/index.php`)
 3. You forgot to `ddev xdebug enable` or forgot to have your IDE listen for Xdebug.